 What sets Net Nanny ahead of the pack is the formula that is used for categorizing and analyzing websites.
 Rather than just looking for words or URLs that may be objectionable, the Net Nanny formula contains a list of “indicators” (words, phrases, website links, meta tags, and web objects) that when analyzed altogether indicate a higher likelihood of a site being pornographic, or gambling-related, etc. This unique formula gives Net Nanny the ability to evaluate sites that contain only graphical objects, and even foreign languages.
 Then, at that point, the user is empowered to determine the action to be taken.
 Net Nanny recognizes that different users will have different values, which is why the decision-making tools are given to the user.

 Parents will be most interested in the remote management feature of Net Nanny that allows them to remotely disable access to specific categories and services, or completely disable Internet access.
-For example, if a parent is away at work (or vacationing in Cancun!) they can view in real time what their children are doing at home on the Internet or in a chat room, and can disable their children’s access instantaneously.
+For example, if a parent is away at work (or vacationing in Cancun!) they can view in real-time what their children are doing at home on the Internet or in a chat room and can disable their children’s access instantaneously.
 Email notifications can also be sent to a remote address notifying the parents of inappropriate activity.
-To manage their family’s Internet activity by remote, all a parent needs is access to the Internet, anywhere, any time.
+To manage their family’s Internet activity remotely, all a parent needs is access to the Internet, anywhere, at any time.